NiranjanS8/Brain-Tumor-Detection/README.md

 • Metrics: Accuracy  <br>

 📌 Features
-• Upload MRI scans through the browser
+• Upload MRI scans through the browser  <br>
-• Classifies the image into one of four categories
+• Classifies the image into one of four categories  <br>
-• Displays predicted class and confidence
+• Displays predicted class and confidence  <br>
-• Clean, minimal web UI
+• Clean, minimal web UI <br>

 📁 Dataset
 • You can use datasets like the Brain Tumor Dataset from Kaggle for training.